Basic biology of Bartonella species

 Bartonella spp belong to the alpha-2 subgroup of the Proteobacteria based on 16S ribosomal RNA testing and are closely related to the genera Brucella and Agrobacterium.
 Prior to 1993, the only member of the Bartonella genus that had been identified was Bartonella bacilliformis.
 In 1993, DNA hybridization data led Brenner and coworkers to propose to unite the genera Bartonella and Rochalimaea, retaining the genus name Bartonella .
 In 1995, members of the genus Grahamella were merged with the Bartonella genus, but Grahamella spp are not known to cause human disease.

-The three most important Bartonella spp known to cause human disease are B. bacilliformis, Bartonella quintana, and Bartonella henselae; other Bartonella spp reported to have caused disease in humans, but whose role is less well defined, are Bartonella elizabethae , Bartonella vinsonii [6,7], Bartonella clarridgeiae , Bartonella grahamii , Bartonella koehlerae , Bartonella alsatica , and Bartonella rochalimae .
+The three most important Bartonella spp known to cause human disease are B. bacilliformis, B. quintana, and Bartonella henselae.
+Other Bartonella spp reported to have caused disease in humans, but whose role is less well defined, are Bartonella elizabethae , Bartonella vinsonii [7,8], Bartonella clarridgeiae , Bartonella grahamii , Bartonella koehlerae , Bartonella alsatica , and Bartonella rochalimae .
 Infection with B. elizabethae may be more common than previously appreciated.
 As an example, investigators performed Bartonella serologic testing on samples collected in 1997 and 1998 from 204 injection drug users in New York City and found 46 percent had positive serologic reactions to B. elizabethae .
 In addition, one group of investigators used 16S RNA gene sequencing to identify a new serogroup of B. henselae, termed serogroup "Marseille" .

 - Raoult D, Fournier PE, Drancourt M, et al. Diagnosis of 22 new cases of Bartonella endocarditis.
 Ann Intern Med 1996; 125:646.